Improve the Skills of your Negotiators and Enhance your Bottom Line

 The ability of your employees entrusted to negotiate the buying and selling of goods and services regulates your ability to produce profitable results.
 Highly effective negotiators are able to develop closer relationships with customers and suppliers.
 They make the process of negotiating mutually beneficial, which allows the relationship more rewarding for both parties.

 The employees, who negotiate as representatives of your organization, ARE your organization.
-Their level of skill has a direct impact on customer retention, in that individuals with lesser skills could, in the mind of the customer indicate a lack of care and attention in other areas.
+Their level of sales negotiation skills has a direct impact on customer retention, in that individuals with lesser skills could, in the mind of the customer indicate a lack of care and attention in other areas.
 One of the most expensive activities any company undertakes is finding new customers.
 And a new customer is subjected to the same level of skill as the one that was lost.

 Ineffective negotiating skills cost companies revenue in poorly negotiated deals.
 They also are costly in that customers become "turned off" by the poor technique and go elsewhere, causing companies to have to look for new clients.
 Spread across the entire organization, this adds up, quickly.

 Negotiating skills are generally assumed to exist in those entrusted to perform on behalf of the organization.
-In truth, many mistakenly refer to them as "sales skills."
+In truth, many mistakenly refer to them as “sales skills.”
 Taking inventory of negotiating skills and working to improve them will enhance the result with each negotiated transaction.
 This improves revenue.
-Retaining customers by using "win-win" joint problem solving negotiating skills will decrease expenses.
+Retaining customers by using win-win joint problem solving negotiating skills will decrease expenses.
 You will develop, from your existing customers, stronger relationships and more business.

 David A.Wachtel is the president of Hautacam Consulting, Inc., an Indianapolis based organization that provides training and coaching in negotiations and sales.